EvanBacon/expo-apple-targets/packages/apple-targets/README.md

 ## 🚀 How to use

-> This plugin requires at least CocoaPods 1.16.2, Xcode 16, and Expo SDK +52.
+> This plugin requires at least CocoaPods 1.16.2 (ruby 3.2.0), Xcode 16 (macOS 15 Sequoia), and Expo SDK +52.

 1. Run `npx create-target` in your Expo project to generate an Apple target.
 2. Select a target to generate, I recommend starting with a `widget` (e.g. `npx create-target widget`).
 This will generate the required widget files in the root `/targets` directory, install `@bacons/apple-targets`, and add the Expo Config Plugin to your project.